See Scotland from your horse: new tourist scheme to target riders - Horse & Hound

 Riders will soon be able to search for maps, hacking routes and places to stay on one website, which is due to be launched in the near future.

-The idea is to help boost tourism in the area by making it easier for riders to explore Scotland on their horses, while also helping match holidaymakers with B&Bs, hotels, campsites and yards.
+The idea is to help boost tourism in the area by making it easier for riders to explore Scotland via horse riding holidays with their horses, while also helping match holidaymakers with B&Bs, hotels, campsites and yards.

 Project co-ordinator Gowan Miller told H&H the countryside is “stunning”.